quasarframework/quasar-testing/packages/unit-vitest/README.md

 What is included:

 - a Vite config file with Quasar configure (`vitest.config.ts`);
-- an `installQuasarPlugin` function to help you setup and configure the test Quasar instance on a per-test-suite basis;
+- an `installQuasar` function to help you setup and configure the test Quasar instance on a per-test-suite basis;
 - some examples about how to use it with Pinia and Vue Router;
 - some example components and related example tests inside `test/vitest/__tests__`
 - some useful `package.json` scripts;